 Leverage in forex trading is a very common aspect that beginners use to both increase winnings and enable smaller accounts.

-It’s worth mentioning that margin can both increase profit and loss and you could end up losing more than 100% with margin if you are not careful.
+It’s worth mentioning that margin can both increase profit and loss and you could end up losing more than 100% with leverage if you are not careful.

 Questions asked by other traders